Tennis Coach Insurance: Liability & Quotes From $11/month

 An additional tennis coach insurance policy you must look into purchasing is professional liability insurance, also called professional indemnity or errors & omissions (E&O) insurance.

-By the very nature of professional services, and in this case, tennis coaching, you run the risk of your customers alleging acts involving negligence, errors, or omissions.
+As you offer your services you run the risk of your customers alleging acts involving negligence, errors, or omissions.
 While offering professional advice or contractual services to your players, you could be held liable for the following:

 • Breach of contract